 - Nose or mouth dryness: Sometimes CPAP makes your upper airway feel chilly or dry.
 Adding a humidifier with a heated tube to your CPAP machine may help.
 If your nose feels stuffy, you could also try a decongestant or steroid nasal spray or switch to a full-face mask.

+Although doctors typically recommend CPAP as a first line treatment, there are other treatment options for sleep apnea.
 Your doctor will help you choose the treatment option that works for you, your lifestyle, and preferences.
 The best choice is the one that improves your symptoms and that you feel comfortable using everyday.

 Oral Appliances

-- Mandibular advancement device (MAD): An MAD is a custom-fit, removable device that pushes your lower jaw forward, effectively opening your airway while you sleep.
+- Mandibular advancement device (MAD): A MAD is a custom-fit, removable device that pushes your lower jaw forward, effectively opening your airway while you sleep.
 MADs have been shown to be as effective as CPAP at reducing sleep apnea symptoms, but CPAP does a better job of treating breathing disruptions and improving blood oxygen levels.

 Surgery

+Surgery may be considered in a few situations for sleep apnea.
 Tissues of the nose, mouth, or throat that obstruct the airway in OSA and can be surgically corrected.
 Other types of surgeries implant a nerve stimulating device to help with breathing.

-When to See a Health Care Provider
+When to See a Doctor

 Consider contacting your doctor or a sleep specialist if you have signs of sleep apnea, which may include: